AospExtended/Documentation_and_thread-template/README.md

 If you want to maintain your device officially then you need to contact any of our team members on Telegram or Google Hangouts.
 You can contact @FireLord1 @ishubhamsingh @jhenrique09 and @AmolAmrit Any issues with building and if you want to ask anything related to it, feel free to hit us up!

 We have website, where Official Builds are posted.
-So if you are an official maintainer then create a pull request for it, [Apply for Official devices](https://github.com/AospExtended/official_devices)  Sumbit your Name, XDA Thread Link, XDA Profile Link, Device Name and Android Filehost Folder Link.
-And Sumbit it ASAP once you are allowed to maintain your device officially for AospExtended OS.
+So if you are an official maintainer then create a pull request for it, [Apply for Official devices](https://github.com/AospExtended/official_devices)  Sumbit your Name, XDA Thread Link, XDA Profile Link, Device Name and Android Filehost Folder Link (Hidden).
+Go through the ReadMe in Official Devices repo.
+Sumbit these info ASAP once you are allowed to maintain your device officially for AospExtended OS.

 **Note:** You can push patches for Official Devices repo on our gerrit too.